Home » Recipes » Side Dish Recipes » Old Fashioned Southern Style Green Beans

 Shredding the ham hock meat to add back to the beans

 This is the simplest method that I know for making old fashioned country style green beans.
-People do add all sorts of other things like onions, tomatoes, hot pepper, parsley, and I do too occasionally, but I also appreciate just the simply beautiful smoky flavor of this method.
+People do add all sorts of other things like onions, tomatoes, hot pepper, and parsley.
+I do that occasionally, too, but I also appreciate just the simply beautiful smoky flavor of this method.
 Hope you’ll give it a try!

 • You can also substitute a smoked turkey wing or leg for the ham hock.
 It gives an equally nice, smoky flavor to the green beans and is suitable for anyone who doesn’t consume pork.